Status: It's Complicated!

 Status: It's Complicated! is a 2013 Filipino comedy film directed by Chris Martinez, starring Jake Cuenca, Maja Salvador, Paulo Avelino, Solenn Heussaff and Eugene Domingo.
 The film is distributed by Regal Films, and was shown in theaters November 6, 2013, nationwide.

 The film is based on the 1979 comedy drama film Salawahan directed by Ishmael Bernal which originally starred Rita Gomez, Mat Ranillo III, Jay Ilagan, Rio Locsin, Sandy Andolong, and Bonching Miraflor.

+Synopsis

+Manuel "Manny" Roxas, a playboy chef with a chiseled body and Geraldo "Jerry" Izon, a nerd-looking graphic designer are flatmates and best-friends.
+The two are embroiled in heated arguments with opposing views on love and sex.
+They agree to trade lifestyles to prove their beliefs and theory.
+Surprisingly, Manny falls in love with Rina, a conservative virgin woman while Jerry gets entangled with Sylvia, a foreign educated fashion designer and Marian.